What Is the Bristol Stool Scale?

 Type 5: Soft and smooth stool, but does not involve straining and tends to break apart.

 Professionals say it’s neither normal nor abnormal, and should not last more than a few days.
+However, if it does, it's a good idea to get it checked out by your healthcare provider.

 Type 6: Loose stool, this type is not normal.